 - The VMCAS closes on September 17, 2020.
 Do not wait until September to submit your application.
 We encourage you to submit all your materials no later than July 15.

 - In September and October, complete and submit your supplemental applications if not included in your VMCAS primary application.

 - Receive your decisions of acceptance, waitlist, or rejection by mid-March.
 See individual school websites for their interview and decision timelines.
 On April 15, you can hold only one acceptance in a veterinary school.

 Veterinary School Application resources

 Applying to Physician Assistant (PA) Schools

-The 2020-2021 CASPA application is now open!
-Applicants may now begin applying to multiple PA programs and re-applicants may elect to rollover select data into the new cycle.
+The CASPA application is open April 30 2020!
 Please contact CASPA Customer Service by phone at 617-612-2080, or by email at email@example.com with questions.